Government Grants To Go Back to School Adults

 • Student Status: The amount varies for full-time and part-time students.

-• Completion of Course: You must attend college for the entirety of your program to receive full grants.
+• Completion of Course: You must attend college for the entirety of your program to receive the full grant.

 If your school applies for the Federal Pell Grant, you can receive grants in the form of reduced tuition costs, direct payment, or a combination of both.